Read Wyoming Lawyer Magazine article about Wyoming’s newest court

 The court resolves business and trust cases on an expedited schedule with bench trials and limited motions practice.
 Section 5-13-115(b) lists the types of matters under the Chancery Court’s jurisdiction.

-The Chancery Court will use an electronic filing system.
+The Chancery Court uses a mandatory electronic filing system.
 Training information, general information, and resources regarding the electronic filing system are available here: https://www.fileandservexpress.com/wyoming-resources/.